microsoft/oss-ssc-framework/specification/framework.md

 2. Improve the Mean Time To Remediate (MTTR) for resolving known vulnerabilities in OSS
 3. Prevent the consumption of compromised and malicious OSS packages

-The Microsoft OSS SSC Framework (described later in this document) is modeled after three core concepts—_control all artifact inputs, continuous process improvement, and scale._
+The OSS SSC Framework (described later in this document) is modeled after three core concepts—_control all artifact inputs, continuous process improvement, and scale._

 <p align="center">
  <img alt="framework diagram" src="../images/Diagram-white-bkg.png" width=70%>